 At the end of the day, snoring is simply another noise, and noise-cancelling headphones are designed to block these out.
 The main thing to consider if you’re buying noise-cancelling headphones for snoring is that the noise will be in close proximity to you, so make sure you’ve got a good fit.

 Some brands market noise-cancelling headphone headbands specifically designed for sleeping.
 However, their ability to block out sound isn’t as good as noise-cancelling headphones, so if you’re looking specifically to block out snoring, then stick with the real deal.

 If you’re looking for a set of headphones that’ll effectively block out snoring, I’d consider choosing an in-ear pair rather than an overhead pair.
 This is because you’ll be able to get a tighter fit with in-ear buds, which is important when the source of noise is so close to your head.

-However, the thing to remember with noise-cancelling ear buds is that they usually have something holding them in place, meaning they can’t be pushed to deep into your ear.
+However, the thing to remember with noise-cancelling earbuds is that they usually have something holding them in place, meaning they can’t be pushed too deep into your ear.

-The Pros and Cons of Noise-Cancelling Headphones for Sleeping
+The Pros and Cons of Using Noise-Cancelling Headphones for Sleeping